Advertisement

 Did you know?

-In 1917, when he was just 11 years old, in April, the U.S. entered World War I, declaring war against Germany.
+In 1917, when he was merely 11 years old, in April, the U.S. entered World War I, declaring war against Germany.
 President Wilson had previously declared neutrality in the war - a position supported by the majority of Americans - but after Germany declared that they would sink all ships trading with Great Britain and sunk U.S. ships, public opinion began to change.
 Then the Lusitania was sunk, killing 1,201 - including 128 Americans - and more U.S. ships were sunk.
 The U.S. could stand aside no longer.

 ADVERTISEMENT BY ANCESTRY.COM